 Best places to visit near Gokarna

 Gokarna is a coastal town located in the state of Karnataka in Southern India.
 For most local visitors, Gokarna is a town of ancient temples and a sacred pilgrimage.
-But for youngsters and international travellers, Gokarna is a hippie town complete with pristine white-sand beaches and laid-back lifestyle.
-In our previous article, we wrote about Gokarna, its temples and its beaches.
-However, apart from these beaches and temples, there are several other places near Gokarna that are worth visiting.
-If you have already been to Gokarna and crave for more, then head to these other destinations within a 100-kilometre range from Gokarna.
+But for youngsters and international travellers, Gokarna is a hippie town complete with pristine white-sand beaches and a laid-back lifestyle.
+In our previous article, we wrote about Gokarna, its temples, and beaches.
+However, apart from these beaches and temples, there are several other places to visit near Gokarna that are worth exploring.
+If you have already been to Gokarna and crave more, then head to these other destinations within a 100-kilometre range from Gokarna.
 Here are the 5 must-visit places near Gokarna:

 Checkout other articles that may help you in planning a trip to Gokarna and nearby places -

 Here is a compilation of places you must visit near Gokarna and club it with your Gokarna trip.

 1. Mirjan Fort